dakotaw/heatmap_spoofer/output.md

-## Interior Minister of the Palestinian National Authority
+## List of North Melbourne Football Club players

+This is a list of North Melbourne Football Club players who have made one or more appearance in the Australian Football League, known as the Victorian Football League until 1990.

-The Interior Ministry of the Palestinian National Authority is the branch of the Palestinian National Authority (PNA) cabinet in charge of the security and the statistics of the population of the Palestinian National Authority.
+ of the population of the Palestinian National Authority.
 The Palestinian Central Bureau of Statistics (PCBS) is a sub-branch of the Interior Ministry that has the responsibility for the population and economic statistics of the Palestinian territories.
 Since Hamas' takeover of Gaza, the position of the Interior Ministry within the Palestinian Security Services is unclear.